kbnewlon/shopify-developer-intern-challenge/README.md

 ## **Usage**
+Click on 'Add Image' to upload an image to this page.
+Future development includes deleting, searching, as well as selling and buying images.

 ## **License**
 Copyright (c) 2020, Kayla Newlon.

 ## **Technologies**
 * React.js
 * Polaris
+* Cloudinary
+* WebPack
+* Axios

 ## **Questions**
 Contact me at kayla.b.newlon@gmail.com for any questions